EduardoZepeda/coffee-bytes-hugo/content/posts/go-maps-o-diccionarios/index.en.md

 ## Inner workings of golang maps

+### Go's current implementation: Swiss-tables

+Go 1.24 replaced its map implementation, it now uses Swiss-tables, which are currently used in Rust.
+Swiss-tables provide a boost in speed compared to its former implementation, and it also improves:

+- Slow lookups due to overflown buckets when extra entries were added.
+- Larger Memory Usage due to overflown buckets that require extra space.
+- Overhead due to rehashing when resizing the maps.

+### Go's former implementation: Buckets

-In go a map works quite similar to any other language.
+In Go a map works quite similar to any other language.
 In go there are buckets, a type of section consisting of 8 key-value pairs.
 The hash function receives the key and redirects us to the appropriate bucket, that is, the space of 9 key-value pairs where our key is located and, once there, it looks for the correct key.

 ![Inner workings of golang maps in the programming language go.](images/mapsGolang-1.png)

 Internal operation of golang maps.
 The information is taken from the [official documentation of a map](https://go.dev/src/runtime/map.go).

+## Create a map in go

 To declare a map, we use the word map and enclose the data type of the key in square brackets, followed by the data type of the value.